0x203/Flickerer/Readme.md

 Simple WebApp for visual encoding.

-It will be used in the seminar ["Security for the Internet of Things"](http://hpi.de/studium/lehrveranstaltungen/it-systems-engineering/lehrveranstaltung/course/2015/identity_management.html) in order to transmit some data to a [TelosB mote](http://www.advanticsys.com/shop/mtmcm5000msp-p-14.html) via it's light sensor.
+It will be used in the seminar ["Security for the Internet of Things"](http://hpi.de/studium/lehrveranstaltungen/it-systems-engineering/lehrveranstaltung/course/2015/identity_management.html) in order to transmit some data to a [TelosB mote](http://www.advanticsys.com/shop/mtmcm5000msp-p-14.html) via its light sensor.

 The contiki app for decoding is in development [here](https://github.com/Lixissimus/Security4Things).

+The paper explaining the use and benefit of this Android app will be linked here.

 You can find two versions of the flickerer in this repository: